Roda (formation): Capoeira circle

-The people who form the roda will take turns (with or without predefined order) in going inside the circle.
-Some of the people in the roda may be mere spectators, in the sense that they will not go inside the circle, but they are usually expected to contribute to the roda by at least clapping and singing.
-This can be compared to other art forms, such as tap dancing, where participants will form a circle and take turns in performing inside the circle.
+The people who form the roda will take turns to perform inside the circle.
+Some of the people in the roda may be mere spectators, in the sense that they will not go inside the circle, but they are expected to contribute to the roda by at least clapping and singing.
+This can be compared to other art forms, such as tap dancing, where participants will form a circle and take turns performing inside the circle.

 True learning in capoeira takes place within the player interaction during the roda, rather than in structured instruction sessions.

 In the roda, participants learn not only moves and kicks but also strategies applicable in the game itself and in the broader "game" of life.

-In 2014 the capoeira circle was added to UNESCO's Representative List of the Intangible Cultural Heritage of Humanity, the convention recognised that the "capoeira circle is a place where knowledge and skills are learned by observation and imitation" and that it "promotes social integration and the memory of resistance to historical oppression".
+In 2014, the capoeira circle was added to UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.
+The convention recognized that the "capoeira circle is a place where knowledge and skills are learned by observation and imitation" and that it "promotes social integration and the memory of resistance to historical oppression".

+Circle as a physical concept

+One of the most important points of the circle is to create a physical boundary between the external world and the participants, musicians, and spectators of a roda.
+By creating this boundary, no people outside the circle could join the capoeira game, unless allowed by the capoeiristas.
+This matters because capoeira started in a context of slavery in Brazil, being practiced by enslaved people mostly in secret and as a way to maintain their African roots through cultural manifestations in dance and music forms, as well as being ready for possible conflicts against the colonizers by practicing a martial art.
+After abolition in Brazil, capoeira was still practiced in secrecy for decades, since the Brazilian authorities prohibited any form of cultural manifestations related to African culture and Afro-Brazilian culture, including capoeira, samba, and candomblé.

+Besides being this physical boundary, there is another important aspect of the physical concept of capoeira, the volta ao mundo (circling the world).
+In volta ao mundo, the two capoeiristas playing stop the game, and one of them marches around the circle.
+This happens when one of the capoeiristas playing falls or shows signs of fatigue, being a break from the game, helping to rest before the game is resumed, and allowing the capoeirista performing to better have a chance to demonstrate to the public that they are the one most likely to win the game.
+In the 1960s, volta ao mundo used to be performed before the beginning of a capoeira game.
+So, the game had no breaks for resting or recovering, since the volta ao mundo was not used when one of the capoeiristas got tired.

+Spiritual meanings of the circle

+The circle has a lot of spiritual meanings brought by the enslaved people to Brazil.
+In Kongo, for example, the circle represents the universe and reincarnation, as the cycle of life-death-rebirth, called Bakongo cosmology, containing the conception, birth, maturity, and death.